 I can provide tuition in piano and music theory at my home studio in Huntington or online internationally via Skype.
 Many students work through the ABRSM exam syllabus with me though some choose not to take the actual exams themselves, preferring to learn less formally.

 My current teaching fee is £31 per hour for lessons at my home studio.
 Gift vouchers are available for a block lesson booking..

 Fees are invoiced monthly in advance after the initial lesson and I ask for 24 hours notice if you need to cancel a lesson otherwise it becomes chargeable.
 In exchange I will try to give at least 24 hours notice if I need to change a lesson booking.

 The initial consultation lesson is chargeable at the standard rate but no further commitment is expected unless you decide to come regularly.
-Students and potential students are invited to register on my lesson admin system which handles lesson bookings and payments.

 “The lessons were excellent and my son enjoyed them very much.
 William was always very calm and relaxed and encouraged my son to learn well, always remembering to enjoy the piano…” Niall Innes

 “I can honestly say I am delighted that my grandson is associated with such a decent and talented young man.
 Will is so good with his pupils and knows instinctively just how to pitch the lessons…” Sylvia Rawlinson

 “Will has worked with my daughter for a number of years guiding and supporting her through her piano grades.
 Not only has he assisted her academically but he has helped improve her confidence…” Stephanie Kewley

 Parents are welcome to sit in on lessons if they wish, in fact I encourage this as they are more likely to be able to help the student with their practice at home.
 This is also actively encouraged!
 I can try to enthuse students in their lessons but cannot help them with their practice.